qng2015/CARLA-Human-Pose-Control/README.md

 This is also where I placed my code. **But first, run the Carla simulation executable: CARLA_0.9.10\WindowsNoEditor\CarlaUE4.exe**.
 It may take a while to launch.
 Once it’s open, you can move the camera around the city by holding left/right mouse combined with the keys W-A-S-D.
 ![image](https://user-images.githubusercontent.com/60516143/130526290-298b1d95-9fdc-47b2-ac74-89951934d2ad.png)

+Let’s test the API by spawning some cars or pedestrians.
+On command prompt, navigate to **CARLA_0.9.10\WindowsNoEditor\PythonAPI\examples**.
+Again, make sure to activate your new anaconda environment that you created (in my case:
+	conda activate env37)